10 Days of Prayer

 The needs of each congregation are unique, so please work with local leaders to develop a specific plan for your church.
 Here are some possible items to include in your final Sabbath church service.

-Theme:
+2025 Theme:

-Theme Verse:
+Theme Verses:

-Possible Songs:
+Possible Hymns:

 Sermon Ideas: